Raise the Bar on Backcountry Communication with Rocky Talkie 5-Watt Radios

 Rocky Talkie 5-Watt GMRS Radio

-The Rocky Talkie 5-Watt radio is a purpose-built handheld backcountry radio for recreational use, operating on the GMRS (General Mobile Radio Service) channels.
-Built with adventure in mind, they are impact-resistant and waterproof, rated IP67 and submersible to one meter.
+The Rocky Talkie 5-Watt radios are purpose-built handheld backcountry radios.
+They operate on the GMRS (General Mobile Radio Service) channels and are built with adventure in mind.
+They are impact-resistant and waterproof, rated IP67, and submersible to one meter.

 The first thing you’ll notice when you grab a Rocky Talkie radio is its solid feel.
-Rocky Talkie radios are rugged and built for true backcountry use with a simple interface and a full five watts of transmission power for an extended, pro-grade range in the mountains.
+They are rugged and built for true backcountry use with a simple interface and a full five watts of transmission power for an extended, pro-grade range in the mountains.

-The Rocky Talkie 5-Watt radio is a big upgrade from standard FRS (Family Radio Service) radios that are limited to 2 watts of power.
-The move to GMRS (General Mobile Radio Service) allows the bump to five watts and results in a superior range when compared with similar FRS radios.
-The Rocky Talkie 5-Watt radio offers performance on par with a professional 5-watt VHF radio.
+The Rocky Talkie 5-watt radio is a big upgrade from standard FRS (Family Radio Service) radios, which are limited to 2 watts of power.
+The move to GMRS (General Mobile Radio Service) allows the bump to five watts and results in a superior range compared with similar FRS radios.
+The Rocky Talkie 5-watt radios offer performance on par with a professional 5-watt VHF radio.

 What is a GMRS Radio?